Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Several papers also apply Direct Preference Optimization (DPO) within the full pipeline to generate responses that better align with human preferences.
-Aquila-Med~\citep{zhao2024aquliamed} is a medical LLM that undergoes continued pre-training, SFT, and reinforcement learning with DPO to enhance its medical consultation capabilities.
-12,727 DPO preference pairs are utilized for fine-tuning, which demonstrates significant improvements in handling single-turn and multi-turn medical consultations, indicating enhanced fluency, relevance, completeness, and proficiency.
-Similarly, Qilin-Med~\citep{ye2024qilinmed} utilizes a multi-stage training approach that combines Domain-specific Continued Pre-training (DCPT), SFT, and DPO.
-This method leverages the ChiMed dataset~\citep{tian2019chimed}, encompassing question answering, plain texts, knowledge graphs, and dialogues, resulting in an accuracy improvement with the baseline Baichuan-7B model on the CMExam~\citep{liu2023benchmarking} test set during the SFT phase.
-In the DPO phase, Qilin-Med achieved scores of 16.66 in BLEU-1 and 27.44 in ROUGE-1 on the Huatuo-26M test set, indicating further enhancements over the SFT phase.
+Several studies also incorporate Direct Preference Optimization (DPO) into the full training pipeline.
+Aquila-Med \citep{zhao2024aquliamed} undergoes continued pre-training, SFT, and DPO using 12,727 preference pairs, demonstrating significant improvements in fluency, relevance, completeness, and proficiency across single- and multi-turn medical consultations.
+Similarly, Qilin-Med \citep{ye2024qilinmed} employs a multi-stage pipeline combining domain-specific continued pre-training, SFT, and DPO over the ChiMed dataset \citep{tian2019chimed}---encompassing question answering, plain text, knowledge graphs, and dialogues.
+SFT improves accuracy over the Baichuan-7B baseline on CMExam \citep{liu2023benchmarking}, while the subsequent DPO phase achieves BLEU-1 of 16.66 and ROUGE-1 of 27.44 on the Huatuo-26M test set, reflecting further gains beyond SFT.

 In addition to the mainstream approaches, Google's Articulate Medical Intelligence Explorer (AMIE)~\citep{tu2024conversational} represents a comprehensive advancement in conversational medical AI for training and evaluation.
 AMIE utilizes a chain-of-reasoning strategy within a simulated environment, incorporating self-play and automated feedback mechanisms to enhance its diagnostic dialogue capabilities across diverse medical conditions.
 Its training data includes both human-curated and AI-generated datasets, encompassing multiple-choice medical questions, long-form medical reasoning queries, clinical note summaries, and simulated dialogues based on various medical conditions.
 Evaluated through a randomized, double-blind crossover study using Objective Structured Clinical Examination scenarios, AMIE demonstrated superior diagnostic accuracy compared to primary care physicians and received higher ratings from both specialist physicians and patient actors on multiple assessment criteria.